shhutc18/Module-3-Challenge/README.md

 ## Credits

 I worked on this project with my study group peers, Chase Seeberger and Will Schickler.
+Starter code was provided by University of Oregon coding bootcamp.

 ## Link